 Congestive heart failure exacerbation.
 The patient has markedly improved with Lasix.
 We will check 2D echo.
 Meanwhile, continue Lasix, aspirin, Plavix, beta blockers.
 No ACE given.
-The patient's renal function, current creatinine of 2.01.
-May recommend low-does statin despite 1.DL being 34.
-Elevated troponismon ST devation myocardial infarction.
+The patient's renal function, current creatinine of 201.
+May recommend low-does statin despite LDL being 34.
+Elevated troponinsion of Televation myocardial infarction.
 Schoduled for MPS.
 Meanwhile, continue aspirin, Plavix and beta-blockers.
 Chronic plani syndrome.
-We will resume the patient's medication, while results of the patient's medication, will resume 50 mg of oxycodon e4.
-64 mise daily.
-Acute kidney injury.
-We will continue supportive management.
-We will check his renal function in a.m.
+We will resume the patient's medication, will resume 0 myociar of non-output of the spectrum of the spec to